 Latex or fabric resistance bands: which is easiest to clean?

 The stark differences in the cleaning process between them does beg the question of which you should choose if you’re in the market for one.

-“Latex is best suited to be cleaned thoroughly as it’s effectively a sealed objective that stops dirt and bacteria from being harboured,” points out Jay Wall, a PT specialising in HIIT.
-“Using a fabric resistance band may well be a good option for personal use, but it could be impracticable in any kind of communal setting because it would need to be regularly machine-washed as it has the potential to hold bacteria and viruses.”
+“Latex is best suited to be cleaned thoroughly as it’s effectively a sealed object that stops dirt and bacteria from being harboured,” points out Jay Wall, a PT specialising in HIIT.
+“Using a fabric resistance band may well be a good option for personal use, but it could be impractical in any kind of communal setting because it would need to be regularly machine-washed as it has the potential to hold bacteria and viruses.”
 And we all know the consequences of those...

 Lauren is a freelance writer and editor with more than six years of digital and magazine experience.
 Most recently, she has been the Acting Commissioning Editor of Women's Health—where she co-produced the Going For Goal podcast—and has previously also written news and features for titles including The Telegraph, Grazia, Stylist, Dazed, The Sun's Fabulous, Yahoo Style UK and Get The Gloss.
 She covers all aspects of lifestyle, specializing in health, beauty, and travel.
 Can't live without: oat milk lattes, new podcast episodes, long walks, and great skincare.